Dating Site Scams

 How to avoid dating site scams?

 Consumer Reports has recently run an article where they advice readers on three ways to avoid a dating scam:

-Run a search: Copy the images your online correspondent has posted to his or her profile, then run them through a reverse-image search engine
+Copy the images your online correspondent has posted to his or her profile, then run them through a reverse-image search engine.

-Interrogate the backstory: A little online stalking can go a long way.
-Type the name of the person you met online into Google or Bing and see what comes up
+A little online stalking can go a long way.
+Type the name of the person you met online into Google or Bing and see what comes up.

 If you are asked to send money and feel so inclined, run the whole scenario by someone you trust.
 Choose a friend or someone from your church or community who is less emotionally invested than you are.

-What to do if you were involved in a dating scams and abuse?
+What to do if you were involved in a dating site scam?